ubccr/hpc-toolset-tutorial/coldfront/README.md

 If interested, you can [view the steps taken](#seeding-the-database-for-the-full-day-tutorial) to pre-seed the database for the extended version of the tutorial

 **By default, the containers start with the database being pre-seeded for the full day tutorial.**  If you are starting from a different spot in these instructions, you may want to ensure you have the right database in place.
-To do so, stop the containers, copy in the full day tutorial database, and then restart the containers.
-Follow these steps:
+To do so, stop (destroy) the containers, copy in the full day tutorial database, and then restart the containers, following these steps:

 ```
 ./hpcts destroy
-cp cf_options/coldfront-long.dump database/coldfront.dump
+cp cf_options/coldfront-full.dump database/coldfront.dump
 ./hpcts start
 ```